olib963/javatest/README.md

 `verifyThat(myMock).calledFunction().foo(eq("hello))`.
 I am still unsure of this one.
 * TestNG Runner?
 * IntelliJ Plugin if possible?
-* Parallelism Options - currently achievable by using `.parallel()` on the streams but that uses the default fork join pool.
+* Parallelism Options - currently achievable by using `.parallel()` on the streams but that uses the default fork join pool otherwise you have to submit the action to a custom thread pool which would be internal to `JavaTest`.
+This could be provided as an option if nothing else works by accepting an `ExecutorService` in the `StreamRunner`.

 ## Feedback

 Any feedback/constructive criticism is appreciated.
-Please open an issue if you have any suggestions
+Please open an issue if you have any suggestions.